sarahmwiser/react-app-design/week2/readme.md

 ### Parcel

-Parcel is marketed a "zero-configuration" build tool.
+<a href="https://parceljs.org/docs/">Parcel</a> is marketed a "zero-configuration" build tool.

 Not only does it do the ```bundling``` of all of your project files (.js, .css, etc) no matter what framework you are using (React, Vue, etc) it will determine the necessary plugins and dev dependencies automatically (the ```build``` part).